 FEBRUARY Mughal Indian

-APRIL Western - complements Mughal as a counterpart - in Mughal style
+4. APRIL Western - in Ottoman Turkish/Western style

 The original earth colours and the first races